oVirt/ovirt-site/source/feature/read-only-disk.html.md

 HotPlugDiskToVmCommand- verify that hot-plug after hot-unplug is consistent with read-only value before unplugging.
 DetachDiskFromVmCommand
-AddVmTemplateDevice - verify new disk's read-only state is the same as template's.
+AddVmTemplateCommand - verify new disk's read-only state is the same as template's.
 AddVmFromTemplateCommand - verify disk's read-only state in new vm is the same as template's.
 AddVmFromSnapshotCommand - verify disk's read-only state in new vm is the same as snapshot's.
 AddVmAndCloneImageCommand - verify new disk's read-only state is the same as original disk.